The Earth Language Grammar and the method to organize information

 But EL respects variety of cultures and expression stiles; and usually one uses EL signs/writings with his mother language.
 It would be uncomfortable if the word orders are different between his language and EL.
 Using a few extra marks makes global communications equally easier.
 Also communicators can know differences between each other's cultures at the same time.
 I think knowing the differences is basically important to understand others.

-5) The left ideogram modifies the right next one in a series of ideograms,
+5) The left ideogram modifies the right next one in a series of ideograms, unless a grammatical base is included/compounded.

 Why not opposite?